-- Be at least 16 years of age and in your graduating year. - Have at least 26 credits. - Have a passion for working in culinary arts. - Be in good academic standing, including completion of all compulsory courses required for your Ontario Secondary School Diploma. - Have a working knowledge of mathematical concepts and principles. - Be willing to travel to Humber College (Rexdale Campus) and to a Cooperative Education placement. - Be willing to attend Humber College for all Basic Level 1 classes. - Have minimum Grade 11 Workplace Mathematics.
+- Be at least 16 years of age and in your graduating year. - Have at least 26 credits. - Have a passion for working in culinary arts. - Be in good academic standing, including completion of all compulsory courses required for your Ontario Secondary School Diploma. - Have a working knowledge of mathematical concepts and principles. - Be willing to travel to Humber College (Rexdale Campus) and to a Cooperative Education placement. - Be willing to attend Humber College for all Basic Level 1 classes. - Grade 12 College Mathematics recommended.